I’d respectfully like to disagree….

 There are over two dozen places of worship in Warsaw.
 If you love nothing more than bouncing from one church to another, Warsaw is an excellent place to do it.
 If you can just about manage one, make it the Church of the Holy Cross.
 The draw for many is the Chopin pillar.
 It features an urn that, quite morbidly, contains his heart.

 5. Castle Square

 Walking the Royal Way from Nowy Swiat, it’s not long before you hit the first beautiful square in the Old Town, Castle Square (plac Zamkowy w Warszawie).
-So named because of its location in front of the Royal Castle, don’t forget to look up and wave at King Sigismund teetering at the top of a 22 metre column.
-Sigismund made Warsaw capital of Poland.
+So named because of its location in front of the Royal Castle, don’t forget to look up and wave at King Sigismund teetering at the top of a 22-metre column.
+Sigismund made Warsaw the capital of Poland.

 Interesting fact: the original column (just 8.5 metres) was ruined during the Warsaw Uprising but the pieces can still be seen around the Royal Castle.

-About the Warsaw Uprising and the razing of the city: How does one summaries an epic and tragic battle in a few sentences?
-Here’s how the Warsaw Uprising website describes it:
+About the Warsaw Uprising and the razing of the city: Here is a summary of the Warsaw Uprising an epic and tragic battle:

 “a heroic and tragic 63-day struggle to liberate World War 2 Warsaw from Nazi/German occupation.”

 Over 200,000 people died during the uprising, which came during Poland’s fifth year of occupation and was ultimately unsuccessful.

 Over 85% of Warsaw was razed during the war, something that’s near impossible to tell when you stand in the Old Town and look at the historic buildings.
 Impressively recreated in the late 1940s and 1950s, there is very little of Warsaw that dates beyond a few decades.
 To me, that made Warsaw all the more endearing.